-Defined contribution plans such as Provident Fund, Employee State Insurance etc. are charged to the statement of profit and loss as and when incurred.
+Defined contribution plans such as Provident Fund, Gratuity Fund, Employee State Insurance etc. are charged to the statement of profit and loss as and when incurred.
+The company makes regular contribution to above funds which are fully funded and administered by Government and are independent of company's finance.